zwg3/python-project-49/README.md

 - prompt 0.4.1

 ### Installation:
-In terminal type the following command from the package directory: make package-install
+In terminal type the following commands from the package directory: make build make package-install

 ### Usage: